 You can use your health and safety risk assessment to identify high-risk tasks and reduce their impact on your employees.

 Make changes to reduce the risk of RSI

-There are some relatively simple and low-cost changes that might bring significant benefits.
+There are some simple and low-cost changes that might bring major benefits.
 Many of these relate to the way you organise your workplace, not the specific tasks you carry out.
 You can: